Kinderoo At Home

 Wednesday April 18th 6 p.m. – 8:30 p.m.
 St. Anne’s Catholic High School Clinton

 Thursday April 19th 6 p.m. – 8:30 p.m.
 Maitland River School, Wingham

 “Sending or forwarding nude, sexually suggestive pics may seem like No Big Deal for some, But when parties are under the age of 18, real problems emerg.
 Talk to your Teens about Sexting; Remind your child that photos online, or sent through messages are Forever.
 Explain that criminal charges can occur from sexting.
 Think before sending a photo, would you let your grandma see it?
 Educate yourself and keep your kids safe.”
 Click on this link to find out more about sexting/sextortion and talk with your children about it.

 Grow Family Resilience Spring Yoga & Meditation Workshop Series

 It is so important for young people to have tools to cope with daily stresses, connect with their bodies, and build resilience in today’s world.
 As parents, the best way to help our kids develop these healthy habits is to model them ourselves.
 This six part workshop is designed for youth (ages 7-12) and parents to learn and practice mindful movement, breathing, and meditation techniques together.
 Simple, practical and effective mindfulness exercises can then form the basis for practice in the home.
 Less stress, more connection – don’t we all need that?

-Beginning March 31st in Seaforth at 10 am at Seaforth Public School
+Beginning March 31st in Seaforth at Seaforth Public School – Limited space available

 Registration is required for this FREE series.
 Please call 519-482-8777 or email to register.
 Snacks and yoga mats are provided – or bring your own.
 Free taxi rides availa